 Introduction to Table Making

-Build a beautiful Shaker-style console table that is packed with new techniques and skills
+A beautiful Shaker-style console table packed with new techniques and skills

 Small tables are wonderful skill-building projects, where new skills are acquired, and existing skills are reinforced.
 Small tables also provide ample opportunity to dial up the detailing to express one’s own design creativity.